alexwennerberg/alexwennerberg/README.md

 * [public inbox](https://lists.sr.ht/~aw/hi)

-Some of my projects are on https://git.alexwennerberg.com
+Some of my projects are on https://git.alexwennerberg.com -- over time, I will probably migrate more of them that way.